Qadira Guards

 This post is about Qadira guards, from the fictional nation in the Pathfinder universe where my players currently are.

-ASOIAF Martell Spearmen box used as base miniatures
+ASOIAF Martell Spearmen box used as base miniature

-This is what I used as base miniatures.
+This is what I used as base miniature.
 They come from the A Song of Ice and Fire battle game, technically the Martell Spearmen.

-Ten unpainted Martell Spearmen miniatures selected from the box
+Ten unpainted Martell Spearmen miniature selected from the box

-Here's what the miniatures look like.
-I didn't use all the miniatures from the box, there are even more than this, but I figured having 10 was enough.
-No point painting too many if I wasn't going to use them.
+Here’s what the miniature look like.
+I didn’t use all the miniature from the box, there are even more than this, but I figured having 10 was enough.
+No point painting too many if I wasn’t going to use them.

 Guards painted with Speedpaint markers in blue, yellow, leather, and black